 The study of additive decompositions of homogeneous polynomials is a central topic in commutative algebra and applied algebraic geometry, with far-reaching applications to symmetric tensor decomposition.
 The classical \emph{Waring decomposition problem}, namely expressing a form as a minimal sum of powers of linear forms, has been extensively investigated in connection with secant varieties, catalecticant matrices, and apolarity theory \cite{BB12,BB14,BK24,IK99,L11}.
 From a scheme-theoretic perspective, the solution to the Waring problem for a given form $F$ is equivalent to detecting minimal \emph{reduced} zero-dimensional schemes that are apolar to $F$.
 Despite its theoretical interest and multitude of applications, this remains a highly challenging problem: computing such minimal configurations is, in general, difficult without additional structural assumptions \cite{BT20,BCMT10}, even when such minima are unique (\emph{identifiable}) \cite{CM23,COV14}.

 Over the past decades, several generalizations of this problem have been considered, capturing more sophisticated intrinsic properties of a given form.
-The measures of such decompositions, known as their \emph{ranks} \cite{BBM14}, reflect different aspects of the complexity of the considered form and are deeply intertwined with the structure of the associated apolar algebras.
+The minimal length of such decompositions, known as their \emph{ranks} \cite{BBM14}, reflects different aspects of the complexity of the considered form and is deeply intertwined with the structure of the associated apolar algebras.
 In particular, the Castelnuovo-Mumford regularity of such algebras has proven to be a key measure for the computational cost of effectively producing such minimal decompositions \cite{BMT25,BOT24,GKT25,LKS25}.